Marc Parent (executive): CAE

 In February 2005, Parent joined CAE to take on the role of group president, Simulation Products.
 CAE had been financially struggling since 2004, and Parent was hired to correct the situation.
 In 2006, he was promoted to group president, Simulation Products and Military Training & Services.
 His role at CAE was once again expanded in 2008, as he was promoted to executive vice president and chief operating officer.
 As executive vice president and COO, he was responsible for all four of the company's business segments and all new growth initiatives.
 In November 2008, he joined CAE's board of directors.
 Following the retirement of CAE's CEO Robert E. Brown August 12, 2009, CAE's board of directors announced that Parent would be chosen as his successor.
 Parent officially became president and chief executive officer of CAE in October 2009.

 As president and CEO, Parent focused on expanding CAE's position in the flight training business and diversifying CAE's product portfolio, including expansion into the healthcare sector.
 Under his leadership, CAE expanded its core military training in the U.S. through the acquisition of L3 Harris' military training business.

-Under Parent's leadership, CAE became the first carbon neutral Canadian aerospace company, and in January 2020, CAE was voted as one of Montreal's top employers.
+Under Parent's leadership, CAE became the first carbon neutral Canadian aerospace company, and in November 2022, CAE was voted as one of Canada's top employers.